OMO-NOSA/React-native-albums/README.md

 ### Description
-A GXP App on React Native and Expo
+A React Native and Expo project for Musical Albums

 ### Dependencies
 * expo cli